kunal3856/Social_Meadia_Screen_Time_Project/README.md

 ### Results/Findings
 - More than 50% of students use social media over 5 hours/day.
 - Users tends to spend more hours on instagram.
-- Majority of the students are from United States.
+- Majority of the students are from United Kingdom.

 ### Reccomendations
 - We need to start awareness programs among the users, so they can notice about social media addiction.